Who comes to the TRC?

 5. This initial appointment will assess if therapy is appropriate and the colour of trauma according to our colour coding system.
 This colour will the determine which therapist works with the child / young person.
 We match the client appropriately with the level of experience and specific expertise of our therapists.
 We will carry out assessments using measures such as strengths and difficulties questionnaires (SDQs) and trauma symptom checklist tools (TSCYC).

 6. The session time of therapy will be arranged, and you will bring the child to meet the therapist for their first session.
+Please note that there’s limited flexibility on the times and days offered for therapy.

 7. There will be an assessment period for 4-6 sessions after which a therapeutic plan will be put in place with aims of what the therapy will achieve.
 This will be reviewed regularly.